WDP Part 11: Security Considerations

 // Rendered (without PII access):

-// "Token for [REDACTED] expired at 2024-01-15T10:30:00Z"Example - WRONG
+// "Token for [REDACTED] expired at 2024-01-15T10:30:00Z"Example - WRONG:

-// ❌ WRONG: Catalog with hardcoded PII
+// Incorrect: Catalog with hardcoded PII (NEVER DO THIS):

 {